 The above condition can be translated to a condition on $\mu$ only if the constituent strange quark mass as a function of $\mu$ is known.
 This topic will be discussed in the next section.

 We remark that from the quantitative point of view, the result in Eq.~\eqref{eq:CUBErange} should be taken with care.
 The GL expansion is reliable only if the gap parameter $\Delta$ is small, compared to $\delta\mu$.
-On the other hand, the numerical results of \textcite{Rajagopal:2006ig} show that within this expansion, the ratio $\Delta/\delta\mu$ turns out to be of order one.
+On the other hand, the numerical results by \textcite{Rajagopal:2006ig} show that within this expansion, the ratio $\Delta/\delta\mu$ turns out to be of order one.
 This clearly signals that the results lie beyond the validity of the expansion itself.
 Moreover, the coefficients in the expansion in Eq.~\eqref{eq:GL3fzzz} depend on the microscopic model.
 Therefore, Eq.~\eqref{eq:CUBErange} is certainly model dependent.
-Nevertheless, the qualitative picture which arises in \textcite{Rajagopal:2006ig} seems to be quite robust: the crystalline superconductor has lower free-energy with respect to the single plane wave state.
-This conclusion seems very reasonable and model independent: in fact, the phase space for pairing in the case of CubeX and 2Cube45z is larger than the one corresponding to the plane wave structure; this suggests that the free-energy gain for multiple-plane-waves pairings are larger than the ones obtained for the single plane wave state.
+Nevertheless, the qualitative picture which arises in the work by \textcite{Rajagopal:2006ig} seems to be quite robust: the crystalline superconductor has lower free energy with respect to the single-plane-wave state.
+This conclusion seems very reasonable and model independent: in fact, the phase space for pairing in the case of CubeX and 2Cube45z is larger than the one corresponding to the single-plane-wave structure; this suggests that the free energy gain for multiple plane waves is larger than the one obtained for the single-plane-wave state.